XiangjieTan25/nmODE-FluencePrediction/README.md

 ![Network Architecture](/img/network.png)

-This repository contains the implementation of our proposed method using cascaded memory-augmented Neural ODEs for accurate fluence map prediction in rectal cancer IMRT treatment planning.
+This repository contains the implementation of our proposed method using cascaded nmODEs for accurate fluence map prediction in rectal cancer IMRT treatment planning.

 We will update this repository with more details, documentation, and trained weights once the article is accepted.